Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Okay, okay," Rachel soothed, rubbing her arms up and down, both to calm her and to stall for time.
 "Quinn, listen.
 I'm right here.
 You're not alone, okay?
 We're gonna get through this."
 She swallowed, focusing hard on those closed eyelids.
 "Together."

-And, as if she had some kind of strange power, Quinn's hazel eyes fluttered into view, welled with tears but no less bright than they had been before as she said in a voice no bigger than a small child's, "Yeah?"
+And, as if she had some kind of strange power over them, Quinn's hazel eyes fluttered into view, welled with tears but no less bright than they had been before as she said in a voice no bigger than a small child's, "Yeah?"

 Rachel smiled, pulling her forehead away from Quinn's only long enough to plant a kiss there before returning to her resting place and meeting her eyes as earnestly as only Rachel Berry could, assuring her confidently, "Yeah."